-In California, in accordance with Education Code Section 48900, a student must be suspended and recommended for expulsion for any of the following acts when it is determined that the student:
+A student must be suspended and recommended for expulsion for any of the following acts when it is determined that the student:

-- 1. Possessed, sold or otherwise furnished any firearm, explosive, or other dangerous object unless, in the case of possession of any object of this type, the student had obtained written permission to possess the item from a certified school employee, with the Principals or designee's concurrence. - 2.
-Brandishing a knife at another person. - 3.
-Unlawfully selling a controlled substance listed in Health and Safety Code Section 11053, et sea. - 4.
-Committing or attempting to commit a sexual assault or committing a sexual battery as defined in Education Code Section 48900(n).
+- Possessed, sold or otherwise furnished any firearm, explosive, or other destructive device unless, in the case of possession of any object of this type, the student had obtained written permission to possess the item from a certified school employee, with the Principals or designee's concurrence. - 2.
+Brandishing a knife at another person. - Unlawfully selling a controlled substance listed in Health and Safety Code Section 11053, et seq. - 4.
+Committing or attempting to commit a sexual assault as defined in Penal Code Sections 261, 266c, 286, 287, 288, or 289 or former Section 288a of the Penal Code, or committed a sexual battery as defined in Penal Code Section 243.4 or committing a sexual battery as defined in Education Code Section 48900(n).